Nelson-He/Nelson-He/README.md

 - 👋 Hi, I’m @Nelson-He
-- 👀 I’m interested in PostgreSQL and Distributed Database theory
+- 👀 I’m interested in database kernel and tools develepment
-- 🌱 I’m currently learning PostgreSQL source code and pgxc source code
+- 🌱 I’m currently working for enriching openGauss ecosystem
 - 📫 You can reach me by email to hgf199@126.com